Ujwala89/ExData_Plotting2/README.md

 #Review criteria
 For each question

-1.Does the plot appear to address the question being asked?
+<li>Does the plot appear to address the question being asked?</li>
-2.Is the submitted R code appropriate for construction of the submitted plot?
+<li>Is the submitted R code appropriate for construction of the submitted plot?</li>

 #Data
 The data for this assignment are available from the course web site as a single zip file: